postcss/postcss/API.md

 decl.parent        //=> undefined
 ```

-You can use node instance or node index in `node`.
+You can use node instance or node index in `node` argument.

 #### `removeAll()`

-Removes all children from contain and clean their `parent` properties.
+Removes all children from container and cleans their `parent` properties.

 ```js
 rule.removeAll();